 Bilingual education takes several forms, and research is in conflict over which one works best, partly because comparative data do not exist for California schools.
-Generally, programs fall into one of the first two
+Generally, programs fall into one of the first two categories:

 * Immersion: Students are taught in English, usually with simplified vocabulary and sometimes with support from a classroom aide fluent in their home language.
 Students move into mainstream classes quickly but may lack a firm academic foundation and may falter later.
 Non-fluent California students served: about 45%.